 Let’s take a look at some tips for personalizing your template so it becomes unique to you:

 Your resume template has been professionally designed for the right balance of style and content.
 All our templates are easily editable with Microsoft Word so all you have to do is just type in your information in the sections provided for you.

 2. Don’t overload your resume

 Your resume isn’t a record of your whole life.
 You don’t need to add in absolutely everything you have ever done.
-Remember that a recruiter will be skimming over your resume looking for their preferred keywords and your relevant information and work experience for the job in hand.
+Remember that a recruiter will be skimming over your resume looking for their preferred keywords and your relevant information and work experience for the job at hand.
 Give them the information they are looking for as quickly and as easily as possible.
 Read our blog post about Powerful Words to use in your Resume.

 3. Unique file name

-Our free resume templates are delivered with the generic (and frankly not so creative) name “resume.doc”.
+Our resume templates are delivered with the generic (and frankly not so creative) name “resume.doc”.
 Before emailing or uploading your resume, take a second and give it a file name that is easily recognizable, such as your first name initial and your surname.
 This way it will be easy to spot and open by the recruiter.

 4. Proofread and proofread again

 Proofreading your resume is so important.
 You want to create the right first impression so check over your resume again for errors or spelling mistakes.
 Get someone else to proofread it for you before you send it off or make use of a grammar and spelling checker.